 The fourth SEISS grant

-The Government will pay a taxable grant which is calculated based on 80% of three months’ average trading profits, paid out in a single payment and capped at £7,500 in total.
+The closing date for the fourth grant has now passed (1 June 2021).
+With the fourth grant, the Government paid a taxable grant which was calculated based on 80% of three months’ average trading profits, paid out in a single payment and capped at £7,500 in total.

-The value of the grant is based on an average of the self-employed person's trading profits for up to four tax years between 2016 to 2020, where available.
+The value of the grant was based on an average of the self-employed person’s trading profits for up to four tax years between 2016 to 2020, where available.

-The online system to claim the fourth grant is now open.
-As with previous grants, trading profits must be no more than £50,000 and at least equal to non-trading income in order to claim the fourth SEISS grant.
+As with previous grants, trading profits couldn’t be more than £50,000 and at least equal to non-trading income in order to claim the fourth SEISS grant.

-Eligibility for the fourth SEISS grant will also depend on you have experienced a significant financial impact from coronavirus between February 2021 and April 2021.
+Eligibility for the fourth SEISS grant also depended on if you had experienced a significant financial impact from coronavirus between February 2021 and April 2021.

-As the calculation now takes into account the tax year 2019-20, if you previously claimed SEISS grants you may receive grants that are higher or lower in value than any previous SEISS payments received.
+As the calculation took into account the tax year 2019-20, if you previously claimed SEISS grants you could receive grants that were higher or lower in value than any previous SEISS payments received.

-The online claims service for the fourth grant is now open - see here.
+The online claims service for the fourth grant has closed.

 The fifth SEISS grant

 The grant will be worth 80% of three months’ average trading profits, capped at £7,500, for those with a higher reduction in turnover (30% or more).
-For those with a lower reduction in turnover, of less than 30%, then the grant will be worth 30% of three months average trading profits.
+For those with a lower reduction in turnover, of less than 30%, then the grant will be worth 30% of three months average trading profits and capped at £2,850.

-As was the case with the previous three grants, a self-employed person's accountant, tax agent or adviser cannot make the third and fourth claim on their behalf.
+As was the case with the previous grants, a self-employed person’s accountant, tax agent or adviser cannot make the grant claim on their behalf.
 A self-employed person must make the claim themself.
 Do get in touch with your Shipleys contact for advice ahead of making the submission.

 Note: The grants are subject to income tax and National Insurance contributions, but do not need to be repaid.
 Recipients are warned to be mindful of when the tax is due on the various grants – see this article.